nflaig/mvp-dapp-game/README.md

 # Crypterium Wars

 Crypterium Wars is a Decentralized Application (Dapp) Game developed on Ethereum.
+It benefits from a lot of features that a blockchain offers, namely, high security, censorship resistance and a 100% ownership of the assets in the game by the player.
+Whereas the cost and the delay of each transaction barely affect the game and therefore, the advantages of using a blockchain outweigh the disadvantages.

+#### About the Game

 Each player can create a Commander which is associated with their Ethereum address.
 A Commander is a non-fungible ERC-721 token that is indivisible and unique.
 It is also possible to transfer a Commander to another address which does not already have one.
 After creating a Commander, the player can harvest or buy Crypterium that can be used to produce different units.
 Currently, there are infantry, vehicle and aircraft units each with unique combat stats.
 A player can also attack other Commanders and fight for a certain amount of Crypterium.
+Furthermore, there are missions which require a strong force of units depending on the mission level, but the reward increases as well.
+For really dedicated players, there is a special mission that can only be solved with some technical knowledge, but the reward will be worth the effort.

+#### Further Improvements

+The front-end of the game is currently just functional and can be improved with graphics and animations.
+For example, production animations while building units and battle animations for missions and attacks on other players.
+The smart contract can also be improved by adding new features or increasing the complexity of the current game logic.

 ## Installation